-In some cases, individuals with Salla disease may not develop symptoms until later in childhood when a variety of neurological symptoms become apparent.
-These symptoms include seizures, involuntary muscles spasms that result in slow, stiff movements of the legs (spasticity), and repetitive, involuntary, writhing movements of the arms and legs (athetosis).
-Some individuals who previously developed the ability to walk or talk may lose these abilities (regression).
-Some individuals may experience a gradual coarsening of certain facial features.
+In some cases, individuals with Salla disease may not develop symptoms until later in childhood when a variety of neurological findings become apparent.
+These include seizures, involuntary muscles spasms that result in slow, stiff movements of the legs (spasticity), and repetitive, involuntary, writhing movements of the arms and legs (athetosis).
+Some individuals who previously developed the ability to walk or talk may lose these skills (regression).
+Some individuals may experience a gradual coarsening of facial features.

 INTERMEDIATE SALLA DISEASE

 The SLC17A5 gene contains instructions for producing (encoding) a protein called sialin that is required to transport free sialic acid from inside lysosomes.
 Sialic acid is a sugar produced when lysosomes break down certain sugar-containing proteins (glycoproteins) or fats (glycolipids).
-Deficient levels of functioning sialin result in the accumulation (storage) of free sialic acid in lysosomes.
+In sialic acid storage disorders, deficient levels of functioning sialin result in the accumulation (storage) of free sialic acid in lysosomes.

 Free sialic acid storage disorders affect males and females in equal numbers.
 The exact incidence of these disorders in the general population is unknown.
 Salla disease has been reported in more than 150 individuals, most from Finland and Sweden.
 Free sialic acid storage diseases may go misdiagnosed or undiagnosed, making it difficult to determine their true frequency in the general population.

-Molecular genetic testing (which can identify a mutation of the SLC17A5 gene) is available on a clinical basis to confirm the diagnosis.
+Molecular genetic testing (which can identify a mutation in the SLC17A5 gene) is available on a clinical basis to confirm the diagnosis.

 Diagnosis before birth (prenatally) is possible through chorionic villus sampling (CVS).
 During CVS, fetal tissue samples are removed and enzyme tests (assays) are performed on cultured tissue cells (fibroblasts) and/or white blood cells (leukocytes) to detect elevated levels of free sialic acid.